Renewable Energy ETFs

 |

 Invesco Solar ETFThe Invesco Solar ETF (TAN) is the largest and most established solar-focused ETF available to US investors.
 Launched in April 2008, TAN tracks the MAC Global Solar Energy Index, which is designed to measure the performance of companies involved in various segments of the solar energy industry — from manufacturers of photovoltaic cells and modules to solar project developers and installers.
 TAN provides diversified global exposure across the solar value chain, holding approximately 43 stocks across 23 developed market countries.
 The fund’s broad approach captures upstream equipment manufacturers like First Solar alongside downstream developers and integrators.
-With over $1 billion in AUM, TAN offers strong liquidity and tight bid-ask spreads, making it the go-to choice for investors seeking dedicated solar energy exposure through a single fund.
-Fund Details
+With approximately $1.4 billion in AUM, TAN offers strong liquidity and tight bid-ask spreads, making it the go-to choice for investors seeking dedicated solar energy exposure through a single fund.
+Top 5 Holdings

 Expense Ratio0.70%